 e.
 Ninety percent of first year graduates will meet or exceed employer expectations for entry-level RDs.

 Goal 2: Graduates will demonstrate commitment to life-long learning, professional development, service and leadership in diverse professional and community endeavors.

 a.
 Seventy-five percent of respondents will report pursuing practice certification, or pursuing graduate credit or additional degrees when surveyed three years after graduation.

 b.
-Fifty percent of respondents will report active membership (committee member or leadership position) in a dietetics-related professional or volunteer organization when surveyed three years after graduation.
+Thirty percent of respondents will report active membership (committee member or leadership position) in a dietetics-related professional or volunteer organization when surveyed three years after graduation.

 Please note, program outcomes are available on request.

 The signed verification statement documents that an individual has completed the requirements of a dietetics education program accredited or approved by ACEND.
 It is essential to the ACEND dietetics education, Commission on Dietetic Registration (CDR) eligibility, and Academy of Nutrition and Dietetics membership process.

 A verification statement is required by CDR upon completion of the DEP to indicate completion of academic or supervised practice requirements for eligibility to write the registration examination.
 In addition, a verification statement is needed when applying for AND membership.

 DEP students upon successful completion of all academic and supervised practice requirements are given six original signature verification statements for use in applying for jobs, AND membership, future certification or licensure applications, and personal record.

 Tina M Colaizzo-Anas, PhD, RD-AP, CDN, CNSC, FAND